egemose/DroneVideoMeasure/manual/manual.md

 - When the project is added, open it by clicking "open"
 - Clicking "add Videos" will redirect to a upload page where videos can be uploaded.
 - Drag and drop or click to select one or more video file.
-- After all videos are done uploading clicking "Convert Videos" will convert the videos into a format more sutable for playing in a browser.
+- After all videos are done uploading clicking "Convert Videos" will convert the videos into a format more suitable for playing in a browser.
-- The videos will apear in the project and a spinner will indicate if the videos is still being converted.
+- The videos will appear in the project and a spinner will indicate if the videos is still being converted.
 - After a video have been converted it can be open for annotations.

 ### Annotating on Video

-After opening a video for annotation a screen like this will be showen:
+After opening a video for annotation a screen like this will be shown:

 ![video](pic/dvm_video_annotation.png)